Pixiphone: Recordings

 The instrument was also used on the Badfinger song "She Came Out of the Cold" which featured on the compilation album Without You, by Jeremy Baines on the first Henry Cow album, and by Daisy Chute on the single "Lazy Daze".
 Ben Christophers also used one on two Marianne Faithfull songs, "Late Victorian Holocaust" and "Deep Water" on her Give My Love to London album, although again it is misspelled pixiephone in the booklet.

-It was also used on David Bowie's The World of David Bowie.
+Britpop/Shoegazer band LUSH used a Pixiphone in the introduction to "Light from a Dead Star from the 1994 Album Split.

 Similar instruments

 A similar but unrelated instrument was sold as the Sooty Pixie Xylophone (Pixie with an e) in the same period.